ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 What happens if we are extremely unlucky (or stupid) with the pivot selection?

-Let’s say that we always select the smallest possible pivot.
+Let's say that we always select the smallest possible pivot.
 This means that the left partition will always be empty, and the right partition will decrease by one in each step.
 The first time we will find the smallest element and put it first in the array.
 The second time we will find the second smallest element and put it after the first.
 Next time we will find the third smallest element and put it after the second.
 Etc.

 This is exactly how Selection sort works!
 So conceptually, we can view Selection sort as a corner case of Quicksort, where we partition very unevenly.